industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 ## Configure Data Service

-Create a new Add asset with the following variables in the Data Service that is needed later for the OEE settings.
+Create a new asset with the following variables in the Data Service to collect all needed data.

 <p align="center"><kbd><img src="graphics/Data_Service_Variables.PNG" /></kbd></p>